Advanced usage

 where $R_i \sim \text{Exp}(1)$ and $\boldsymbol{X}_i$ is a bivariate random vector following a Gaussian copula with correlation $\rho$ and unit exponential margins.
 We note that the vector $\boldsymbol{Y}_i$ does not itself have unit exponential margins.
 Instead, its marginal distribution function, $F(y;\delta),$ is dependent on $\delta$; this has a closed form expression, see Huser and Wadsworth (2019).
 In practice, the parameter $\delta$ is unknown, and so the random scale construction is treated as a copula and fitted to standardised uniform data.
 That is, the data used for inference are $\boldsymbol{Z}_i = F(\boldsymbol{Y}_i; \delta),$ which have been transformed to a uniform scale via the $\delta$-dependent marginal dsitribution function.

 Simulation of the random scale mixture (on uniform margins) and its marginal ditribution function are provided below.
-To increase training efficiency, we apply a transformation of the input data to exponential margins.
+Transforming the data to exponential margins can, in some cases, enhance training efficiency (Richards et al., 2024).
+However, for simplicity, we do not apply this transformation here.

 # Libraries used throughout this example